Session Management Guide

 - BaseSessionService: An abstract base class defining the interface for session storage and retrieval.
 Key methods include

-. - InMemorySessionService: An implementation of
+create_session,get_session,update_session,delete_session,list_sessions. - InMemorySessionService: An implementation of

-that stores sessions in a Python dictionary in memory.
+BaseSessionServicethat stores sessions in a Python dictionary in memory.
 Note: Sessions are lost when the server restarts.

-) integrates session management into the /invoke
+The FastAPI server (karo.serving.server) integrates session management into the /invoke endpoint:

 - Request: The

-. - Authentication: The endpoint requires JWT authentication.
+InvokeRequestmodel accepts an optionalsession_id. - Authentication: The endpoint requires JWT authentication.
 The user ID (

-claim) from the token is used to associate the session with the user. - Session Handling:
+subclaim) from the token is used to associate the session with the user. - Session Handling:

 - If a

-is provided in the request:- The server attempts to retrieve the session using
+session_idis provided in the request:- The server attempts to retrieve the session using

-. - It verifies that the retrieved session belongs to the authenticated user and the expected application.
+session_service.get_session(). - It verifies that the retrieved session belongs to the authenticated user and the expected application.

 - If the session is not found or doesn't match, a warning is logged, and a new session is created.